oalders/http-browserdetect/README.txt

    curl
    realplayer
    netfront
+   mobile_safari
-    Netscape 6, even though its called six, in the userAgent string has version number 5.
+    Netscape 6, even though its called six, in the User-Agent string has version number 5.
 The nav6 and nav6up methods correctly handle this quirk.
-The firefox text correctly detects the older-named versions of the browser (Phoenix, Firebird)
+The Firefox test correctly detects the older-named versions of the browser (Phoenix, Firebird).

   browser_string()
     Returns undef on failure.
 Otherwise returns one of the following:

-    Firefox, Safari, Chrome, MSIE, etc
+    Netscape, Firefox, Safari, Chrome, MSIE, WebTV, AOL Browser, Opera, Mosaic, Lynx, Links, ELinks, RealPlayer, IceWeasel, curl, puf, NetFront, Mobile Safari

-    To see a complete list of possible browser strings, check the browser_string() method in the source code.

   gecko_version()
-    If a Gecko rendering engine is used (as in Mozilla or Firebird), returns the version of the renderer (e.g. 1.3a, 1.7, 1.8) This might be more useful than the particular browser name or version when correcting for quirks in different versions of this rendering engine.
+    If a Gecko rendering engine is used (as in Mozilla or Firefox), returns the version of the renderer (e.g. 1.3a, 1.7, 1.8) This might be more useful than the particular browser name or version when correcting for quirks in different versions of this rendering engine.
 If no Gecko